This post may contain affiliate links. Please see our disclosure policy.

 - Honey – I like to use honey here for it’s anti-inflammatory properties.

-- Unrefined mineral salt - An essential part of electrolyte drinks is sodium.
-Unrefined mineral salt is a great boost to replenish minerals lost when you're sick or during exercise.
-You can find Redmond's Real Salt online or many grocery health stores.
+- Unrefined mineral salt – An essential part of electrolyte drinks is sodium.
+Unrefined mineral salt is a great boost to replenish minerals lost when you’re sick or during exercise.
+I always use Redmond’s Real Salt (DIZZYCOOK for 15% off).
 You could also use another brand of Celtic or Himalayan salt as well.

 - Lime – This one is optional for those following a migraine diet, but I find lime and lemon flavors can really aid with nausea, plus gives a more traditional electrolyte drink flavor.